-Category Wind Speed Common Forms of Damage Storm Surge T 74 to 95 mph Minimal damage, primarily to trees, foliage, shrubbery and unanchored mobile homes 4 to 5 ft above normal 2 96 to 110 mph Moderate damage such as trees blown down, major damage to exposed mobile homes, and some damage to the building envelope such as roofs, doors, and windows 6 to 8 ft above normal destroye Extensive damage such as large trees blown down, destroyed mobile homes, and some structural damage to roofs and small buildings 9 to 12 ft above normal 4 4 131 to 155 mph Extreme damage such as large trees blown down, complete destruction of mobile homes, and extensiv damage to roofs, doors, windows, and complete failure of roofs on small residences 13 to 18 ft above normal 5 Greater than 155 mph Catastrophic damage such as complete failure of roofs on residences and industrial buildings, extensive damage to doors and windows, and some complete building failure Greater than 19 ft above normal images.
+Category Wind Speed Common Forms of Damage Storm Surge 4 to 5 ft above normal 1 74 to 95 mph Minimal damage, primarily to trees, foliage, shrubbery and unanchored mobile homes dan to ti Moderate damage such as trees blown down, major damage to exposed mobile homes, and some damage to the building envelope such as roofs, doors, and windows 6 to 8 ft above normal 3 111 to 130 mph Extensive damage such as large trees blown down, destroyed mobile homes, and some structural damage to roofs and small buildings 9 to 12 ft above normal 4 131 to 155 mph Extreme damage such as large trees blown down, complete destruction of mobile homes, and extensive damage to roofs, doors, windows, and complete failure of roofs on small residences 13 to 18 ft above norma 5 Greater than 155 mph Catastrophic damage such as complete failure of roofs on residences and industrial buildings, extensive damage to doors and windows, and some complete building failure Greater than 19 ft above normal images.
 Storm-weather data can be collected from many sources and agencies.
 However, the most widely used agencies are the National Oceanic and Atmospheric Administration (NOAA), the National Weather Service (NWS), and the National Hurricane Center (NHC).